deeplearning4j/deeplearning4j/core-concepts.md

 ---
-title: Introduction to the Core DL4J Concepts
+title: Introduction to the Core Deeplearning4j Concepts
 layout: default
 ---

-# Introduction to the Core DL4J Concepts
+# Introduction to Core Deeplearning4j Concepts

 > Before diving deeper into DL4J, please make sure you go through the
 > [Quickstart Guide](http://deeplearning4j.org/quickstart).
 This will ensure